ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 # Alignment

-Tools used to mapping RNA-seq data are also adapted in alignment of Ribo-seq data, such as HISAT2, STAR, TopHat2.
+Tools used to mapping RNA-seq data are also adapted in alignment of Ribo-Seq data, such as HISAT2, STAR, TopHat2.
 Through mapping reads against to the reference sequences, we can know which genes are expressed and how the expression of them.
 Following gene functional analysis, we could learn more about what effects are caused by the experiment treatment.
 Because the length of ribosome-protected fragments is commonly about ~30 nt, the most common library type is single-end.

 > ### {% icon hands_on %} Hands-on: Mapping with Hisat2
 >